AirPods as hearing protection: What you need to know about their use 🎧

 There’s also something to be said for how you might look with a pair of bright white AirPods at a bowling alley or live music venue (not that we’re judging 🤭).
 Perhaps the most underrated feature of the “protective” AirPods — at least for the models with ANC — is the ability to turn down the volume on what you’re listening to and still enjoy them at reasonable volumes.

-Since Apple's earbuds do a great job of blocking out ambient noise, you don't need to go deaf to block out the sound of traffic or a loud crowd (unless you really want to). 🚦🎶
+Like the headphones of Apple They do a great job of blocking out ambient noise, you don't need to go deaf to block out traffic noise or a loud crowd (unless you really want to). 🚦🎶